AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q4-release-activity/24-q4-home-enhancements.md

 * Greater productivity: Access project context and perform tasks quicker with fewer clicks
 * Personalized features: Benefit from features uniquely designed for task owners

-Priorities is intended to replace Legacy Home and will roll out in phases.
+Priorities is intended to replace Legacy Home and new functionality will release in phases.

 For more information, see [Get started with Priorities](/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md)